Jeremy Grantham: Views on market bubbles and the 2007–2008 credit crisis

-Views on fossil fuels and the Keystone pipeline
+Fossil fuels and the Keystone pipeline

 Grantham has repeatedly said that the rising cost of energy—the most fundamental commodity—between 2002 and 2008 falsely inflated economic growth and GDP figures worldwide and that we have been in a "carbon bubble" for approximately the last 250 years, during which energy was very cheap.
 He believes this bubble is coming to an end.
 He has stated his opposition to the Keystone Pipeline on the basis of the environmental consequences its construction will bring to Alberta and the planet due to the contribution that burning the extracted oil would make to climate change.

 Timber investment

-Grantham is a strong advocate for investments in the timber industry, which also relies on trees for biomass/biofuel (wood chips).
+Grantham is a strong advocate for investments in the timber industry, which also relies on trees for biomass/biofuel (woodchips).
 The potential conflict of interest with Grantham's philanthropic engagement for the "beyond coal" campaign of the Sierra Club is criticized in Jeff Gibbs's documentary Planet of the Humans.

+Resource limitations

+In his April 2011 Quarterly Letter, Grantham reminded investors to be aware of impending resource limitations, arguing that they should start "to recognize that we now live in a different, more constrained, world in which prices of raw materials will rise and shortages will be common": in essence, "the days of abundant resources and falling prices are over forever".

 Philanthropy

 Grantham and his wife, Hannelore, established the Grantham Foundation For the Protection of the Environment in 1997.
-Substantial commitments have been made to Imperial College London, the London School of Economics, and the University of Sheffield to establish the Grantham Institute - Climate Change and Environment, the Grantham Research Institute on Climate Change and the Environment, and the Grantham Centre for Sustainable Futures, respectively, which will enable the institutions to build on their extensive expertise in climate change research.
-The Grantham Foundation for the Protection of the Environment's 2011 tax filing shows the Foundation donated $1 million to both the Sierra Club and to Nature Conservancy and $2 million to the Environmental Defense Fund that year.
-The Foundation has also supported Greenpeace, the WWF, Rare, and the Smithsonian.
+Substantial commitments have been made to Imperial College London, the London School of Economics, and the University of Sheffield to establish the Grantham Institute – Climate Change and Environment, the Grantham Research Institute on Climate Change and the Environment, and the Grantham Centre for Sustainable Futures, respectively, which will enable the institutions to build on their extensive expertise in climate change research.
+The Grantham Foundation for the Protection of the Environment's 2011 tax filing shows the Foundation donated $1 million to both the Sierra Club and to The Nature Conservancy and $2 million to the Environmental Defense Fund that year.
+The Foundation has also supported Greenpeace, the World Wide Fund for Nature, Rare, and the Smithsonian.
 From 2006 to 2012, The Grantham Foundation for Protection of the Environment funded a $75,000 prize for environmental journalism.
 It was administered by the University of Rhode Island's Metcalf Institute for Marine & Environmental Reporting.

 In August 2019, Grantham dedicated 98% (approximately $1 billion) of his personal wealth to fight climate change.
 He believes that green technologies are profitable investments in the long run, claiming that decarbonizing the economy will be an investing bonanza for those who know it's coming.